dsc-courses/practice.dsc10.com/problems/pretest/inverse-discount.md

 # BEGIN PROB

 At a furniture store, suppose every item has a "true value" that represents its worth.
-Every item in the store is marked up by 25%, so it's sold at a price higher than its true value for the store to make a profit.
-But the store wants its employees to be able to buy items at their true value.
-What percent discount does it need to give its employees off the sale price to accomplish this?
+Every item in the store has a ticketed price, which is the amount that is printed on the item's price tag that customers will pay, that is 25% higher its true value.
+The store wants its employees to be able to buy items at their true value.
+What percent discount does it need to give its employees off the ticketed price to accomplish this?

-In general, if a store marks up prices by $p$%, what percent discount does it need to give to employees so that they can buy things at the true value?
+In general, if a store marks up prices by $p$%, what percent discount does it need to give to employees off the ticketed price so that they can buy things at the true value?

 # BEGIN SOLUTION